mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Press enter to return to the Main Menu.

-   Wait until the Ambari UI is accessible on `http://<docker_IP_address>:8080` via a web browser before continuing (you do not need to log in at this time).
+   Wait until the Ambari UI is accessible on `http://<docker_IP_address>:8080` via a web browser before continuing, you do not need to log in at this time.

 7. Install the Cluster blueprint by selecting option 4.